 - In the Home tab, click the Conditional Formatting command.
 A drop-down menu will appear.

 - Select Highlight Cells Rules or Top/Bottom Rules.
-We will choose Highlight Cells Rules for this example.
+We'll choose Highlight Cells Rules for this example.
 A menu will appear with several rules.

 - Select the desired rule (Greater Than, for example).